England’s Bath and York

 Museum of Bath at Work

-Modest, informative museum that features the circa-1900 fizzy-drink business of one Mr. Boweler.
+This modest but informative museum explains the industrial history of Bath.
+At its core is the well-preserved, circa-1900 fizzy-drink business of one Mr. Bowler.
 It includes a Dickensian office, engineer's shop, brass foundry, essence room lined with bottled flavorings, and factory floor.
-It's just a pile of defunct gadgets — until the audioguide resurrects Mr. Bowler's creative genius.
+It's just a pile of defunct gadgets — until the included audioguide resurrects Mr. Bowler's creative genius.
+Each item has its own story to tell.

-For an entertaining walking-tour comedy act "with absolutely no history or culture," follow Toby or Noel on their creative and lively Bizarre Bath walk.
+For an entertaining walking-tour comedy act "with absolutely no history or culture," follow Sam or Noel on their creative and lively Bizarre Bath walk.
 This 1.5-hour "tour," which combines stand-up comedy with cleverly executed magic tricks, plays off unsuspecting passersby as well as tour members.
+(Contrary to what Rick says in the video, the tour doesn't run on Mondays.)

 York Minster